johanhaleby/johanhaleby/README.md

 Hi!

-I’ve been interested in software development for as long as I can remember, and I also very much enjoy software architecture and working closely with the business.
-I strongly believe that understanding the business is a must to make correct trade-offs and writing good software.
+I’ve been interested in software development for as long as I can remember.
+I strongly believe that understanding the business is a must to make correct trade-offs and writing good software, which is why I also have a big interest in domain-driven design and software architeture.
 Speaking of code, I would mainly consider myself a backend developer who doesn’t shy away from the frontend if need be.

 I'm into open-source and have created several popular libraries for the JVM platform (for example [Occurrent](https://occurrent.org/), [PowerMock](http://powermock.org/), [Rest Assured](https://rest-assured.io/) and [Awaitility](http://www.awaitility.org/)).
 I like learning new things and I have experience in different languages such as Java, Kotlin, Clojure, Scala, and Groovy.